In Vitro Assessment Of Compounds For Spinal Cord Injury and Neurodegeneration

 Neurite Outgrowth In Vitro Assay

-Neurite outgrowth is the projection and extension of axonal processes from developing neuronal cell bodies that occurs via cytoskeletal reorganization, and is an important process during normal neuronal development.
+Neurite outgrowth is the projection and extension of neural processes from developing neuronal cell bodies that occurs via cytoskeletal reorganization, and is an important process during normal neuronal development.
 Through this process, neurons organize themselves into highly-complex functional networks connected synaptically to one another.
 Modulation of this neurite outgrowth process (neuritogenesis) has been implicated in a wide range of CNS diseases, including neurodegenerative disorders such as Parkinson’s Disease and stroke, as well as spinal cord injuries and various forms of neurotoxicity.
 Developing a detailed understanding of this process is an important focus of active neuroscientific research, and MD Biosciences has validated a neurite outgrowth assay for assessment of potential therapeutic compounds in these disease areas.

 The neurite outgrowth assay provides an in vitro method to examine the potential effects of exogenous compounds on neuronal activity and development, providing valuable information on the potential of therapeutic compounds to either enhance or inhibit neuritogenesis.

-Kinetics of Adult Neurite Growth In Culture (Treatment Naive)
+Kinetics of Adult Neurite Growth In Culture

-D9: Cells in Culture
+Day 7: Cells in Culture

-Contact us today to learn more about our neurite outgrowth assay its application to CNS Drug Development Programs!
+Contact us today to learn more about our neurite outgrowth assay and its application to CNS Drug Development Programs!